BenSmithers/LabDemos/README.md

 3. Use whichever IDE you have from (1) to download the appropriate packages
 4. Run `launch.py`

+# Unit 6: Rotational Equilibrium

+This is a little demo to play around with torque and rotational equilibrium

 ## Instructions:

 Launch file using `python launch.py` or `./launch.py`